234–560 hours.

 At 15 jobs per week, using a conservative 15 minutes per paperwork cycle, that's nearly 5 hours per week spent on paperwork alone.
 A number most processors would call generous.

-What 234 hours buys you: That's 6 additional full work weeks per year.
+What that time buys you: 6 to 14 additional full work weeks per year.
 Enough to run more jobs at the same staffing level — or give your best people time back for quality, training, and the work that actually grows the business.

 hours per year recovered